YOUR COMPLETE GUIDE TO

 What Is Interventional Non-surgical Regenerative Orthopedics?

 Interventional non-surgical regenerative orthopedics is an innovative, natural, and highly successful alternative to common medical approaches to conditions that would otherwise require surgery.
-This exciting field opens up opportunities to treat orthopedic or musculoskeletal injuries, arthritis, and other degenerative conditions by using a tissue preservation strategy that uses the body’s own healing cells to help restore more normal function to the human body.
-Regenerative orthopedic procedures encourage your body to actually heal and strengthen the damaged tissue.
-Advanced treatment protocols concentrate your own platelets, growth factors, and stem cells and deliver them precisely (under image guidance) into the site of your injury to support and promote natural healing.
+This exciting field opens up opportunities to address orthopedic or musculoskeletal injuries, arthritis, and other degenerative conditions by using a tissue preservation strategy that uses the body’s own healing cells to help restore more normal function to the human body.
+Regenerative orthopedic procedures encourage your body to actually heal itself and strengthen the damaged tissue.
+Advanced treatment protocols concentrate your own platelets, growth factors, and bone marrow and deliver them precisely (under image guidance) into the site of your injury to support and promote natural healing.

 Who Is Regenexx?

 Regenexx offers the world’s most advanced protocols and training in these non-surgical treatments of common orthopedic injuries and degenerative conditions.
-In 2005, Regenexx physicians were the first in the United States to inject stem cells into orthopedic tissue.
+In 2005, Regenexx physicians were the first in the United States to inject bone marrow concentrate into orthopedic tissue.
 Regenexx procedures have remained the gold standard in non-surgical regenerative treatments.
 Regenexx provides custom solutions backed by extensive published research.
-All patients are tracked by a team of researchers for safety and outcomes.
+All patients are tracked by a team of researchers for safety and outcomes as part of the largest database registry in the world for these types of procedures.

-More than 88,000 procedures have been performed as of 2019 and this number continues to increase daily.
-Today, Regenexx is the world’s largest, cohesive physician group dedicated to practicing advanced stem cell and platelet orthobiologics.
+More than 131,600+ procedures have been performed as of 2021 and this number continues to increase daily.
+Today, Regenexx is the world’s largest, cohesive physician group dedicated to practicing advanced bone marrow concentrate and platelet orthobiologics.
 Fortune 500 companies and many other self-insured companies have seen the value of Regenexx, offering these procedures as a covered benefit and a preferred treatment strategy for their employees with musculoskeletal conditions.
 These companies are seeing cost-savings of 75% over traditional medical approaches and patient/employee satisfaction of greater than 95%.

-Regenexx Tampa Bay physicians are amongst the world leaders in this field and are long standing partners with Regenexx.
+Regenexx Tampa Bay physicians are amongst the world leaders in this field and are long-standing partners with Regenexx.
+In 2020, Regenexx Tampa Bay received the award for best patient outcomes and the most experienced based on total number of procedures amongst all the numerous sites.

 Interventional (Non-surgical) Regenerative Orthopedics can be complex to explain.
 Let’s break down each aspect of our protocols so that you can better understand our methods.